The Student News Site of Edmond North High School

 THE FIRE DEVOURS MAUI

 Maui’s land was the perfect recipe for disaster: dry grass, low water, heat with no humidity, and extremely high and dangerous winds.
-Just as the people of Lahaina lay asleep the night of August 7th, going into the 8th, the fire broke out.
-By August 10th, Maui was in a state of emergency.
+August 7th, going into the 8th, the fire broke out.
+That day, Maui was officially in a state of emergency.
+As the people of Lahaina lay asleep, an alert was issued.
+This alert, however, couldn’t be received by anyone in the immediate vicinity, due to the fact that the fire was caused by the blow of a powerline.
+All televisions, cell phones, and radios were down.

 On top of this, the winds were out of control.
 Hurricane Dora was forming, and this category 4 hurricane just aided the fire’s persistence.
 The fires spread from Lahaina, on the coastline, to Kula.
 Houses in Maui are typically closer together, and the fire had no problem eating everything in its path of destruction.